The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Effects of affirmative action on marginal admits

-With these caveats, we find evidence that UERJ's affirmative action policy allowed Black and public school applicants to attend a more selective college.
-Panel A of Table \ref{tab:rd-census-enrol} displays $\theta$ coefficients from our reduced-form RD specification \eqref{rd_rf}, which estimates the effects of \emph{admission} to UERJ.
+With these caveats, we find that UERJ's affirmative action policy allowed disadvantaged applicants to attend a more selective college.
+Panel A of Table \ref{tab:rd-census-enrol} displays $\theta$ coefficients from our reduced-form RD specification \eqref{rd_rf}, which estimates the effects of UERJ \emph{admission}.
 The number of UERJ enrollees in the census data increases by 0.88 at the affirmative action thresholds (column F), which is broadly similar to our first stage estimate of 0.69 in Table \ref{tab:rd_returns}.
 We do not find effects on enrollment in UFRJ, other federal universities in Rio, or private universities in the top 100 of the \emph{Folha} ranking.
-Instead, we find that the number of enrollees in lower-ranked Rio universities falls by roughly 0.5 at the affirmative action thresholds.
-Although these estimates are imprecise, they match our prior that many affirmative action applicants would not have gained admission to other top universities, and thus likely had less-selective private schools as their fallback option.
+Instead, the number of enrollees in lower-ranked Rio universities falls by roughly 0.5 at the affirmative action thresholds.
+Although these estimates are imprecise, they match our prior that many affirmative action applicants would not have gained admission to other top universities, and thus often had less-selective private schools as their fallback option.

-Admission to UERJ also significantly affected the major choices of affirmative action applicants.
+Admission to UERJ also altered the major choices of affirmative action applicants.
 In the last two rows of Panel A, our dependent variables measure the total number of enrollees in Rio de Janeiro universities with the same major as the one that the UERJ applicant applied to.
-The total number of Rio enrollees with the same major as the applicant increases by 0.35 at the affirmative action thresholds using 2-digit major codes, and it increases by 0.46 using 3-digit majors codes.
-These coefficients are about half of the size of the RD estimate for the total number of UERJ enrollees (0.88), which suggests that roughly half of affirmative action compliers would have chosen a different major if they were not admitted to UERJ.
-These changes in field of study are an important mechanism for our RD earnings estimates, but such changes are relevant for the evaluation of affirmative action policies in any context where individuals may choose different majors at different schools.\footnote{\enskip Our estimates of the rate of major switching are comparable to those in \citet{ng2022returns}, who examine admission to selective STEM programs at a university in Colombia.}
+The number of Rio enrollees with the applicant's major increases at the affirmative action thresholds by 0.35 using 2-digit major codes, and by 0.46 using 3-digit codes.
+In combination with the RD estimate for the total number of UERJ enrollees (0.88), these coefficients suggests that roughly half of affirmative action compliers would have chosen a different major if they were not admitted to UERJ.
+These changes in field of study are an important mechanism for our RD earnings results, but such changes are relevant for evaluating affirmative action policies in any context where individuals may pursue different majors at different schools.